Creating a Basic Flow

 • Off business hours - There are no agents present.

-In our tutorial bot, we will only deal with 2 possible situations: Agents ARE available to answer calls, and Agents are NOT available to answer calls (because they are busy, the channel is inactive, or they left for the day).
+We need to prepare the flow for all scenarios.
+In our tutorial, we will only deal with two possible situations: Agents are available to answer calls, and Agents are not available to answer calls (because they are busy, the channel is inactive, or they have left for the day).
 Obviously, your business can have different policies and a different response for each status.

 image.png